Noam Chomsky

 IQ 140

-I - What is Noam Chomsky IQ
+I - What is Noam Chomsky's IQ

 Noam and his younger brother David were raised in a stimulating intellectual environment.
-The young boy was exposed to the ideologies of socialism, anarchism, and Stalinism, which influenced the development of his own political inclination.
+The young boy was exposed to the ideologies of socialism, anarchism, and Stalinism, which influenced the development of his political inclination.
 Several members of his extended family were left-wing political supporters.

 1. Noam Chomsky Education Background